boy672820/nebo/README.md

 ## Installation

-You can run in docker environment
+You can run in docker environment.

 ```bash
 $ docker-compose up
 ```

-## Installation

 It supports docker but when installing in a local development environment requires the following global dependency packages.